List of Saturday Night Live cast members

-As of September 2025, the late-night live variety series Saturday Night Live (SNL) has featured 163 cast members.
-The ensemble was originally referred to as the "Not Ready for Prime Time Players".
+As of September 2025, the late-night live variety series Saturday Night Live (SNL) has featured 172 cast members.
+The ensemble was originally referred to as the Not Ready for Prime Time Players.

-Complete list

-The list below includes both repertory and featured players past and present, but omits SNL writers and others who were not listed as cast members during the show's credits.
-The dates given are those of the years they were part of the cast.
-The chart also shows whether the cast member has served as a guest host, appeared as the anchorperson of the "Weekend Update" segment (by any of its titles), or has been the subject of their own "Best of" home video collection.
-Many of the cast members were writers as well.
-"Middle group" performers are introduced after the main cast by the announcer saying "...with" and reading off these performers before ending with featured players.
+List

-Sid Caesar has the distinction of being the only person who has been named an honorary cast member.
+As of 2025, 172 comedians have served as cast members on the show.
+Sid Caesar is the only person to be named an honorary cast member.
 Caesar was presented with a plaque during the goodnights of his hosting stint in 1983.

 Table

 Timeline

 Lighter colors denote "featured players" versus repertory cast members.